Harley FX Models

 Harley FXR (1982-1994)

 Introduced in 1982, the Super Glide II (FXR) differed from the existing FX models in many ways.
 Where other FX models had solid engine mounting and a four-speed transmission, the FXR shared the rubber-mounted engine and new five-speed transmission with FLT Tour Glide.
-The easiest way to recognize an FXR from other FX models is by the triangle-shaped side cover.
+The new frame was stiffer and offered more ground clearance, making the FXR a better handling bike.

 Only two model year FXR's (1982-1983) were equipped with the Shovelhead engine, subsequent models (1984-1994) were powered by the Evolution motor.
 The FXR handled well and was fast.
 It also had less mechanical problems than previous FX models, which helped the bad reputation all Harley-Davidsons suffered during the seventies.